edwardfung123/redso-sharing-python-profiling/README.md

 state such the the value of the local variables of the program before going to the function.
 After executing the function, the program restores its previous state.
 It takes time and memory space to save/load the states.
-(This process uses `stack`. `stack trace` and `stack overflow` are related.)
+(This process uses `stack`. `stack frame`, `call stack`, `stack trace` and `stack overflow` are related.)
 This function-call overhead _stacks_ up.
 But I am not asking you to write everything in one big function.
 It might be executed fast but it trades code readability and maintainability.
 But this is the topic for another day.
 In our simple Fibonacci number example, memory might not be an issue.
 But in GAE, the memory is limited to 128MB.
 It would be a big problem if your program used too much memory.

 There is another way to get some insights about the program.
 We can generate a callgraph.
 The graph is a directed graph.
 We can understand the caller-callee